wildthink/NeXTBase/README.md

 Why Yet Another SQLite Wrapper?

-Traditional Object-Relational Models (ORM) pretty much insist on a single Object type definition and that there be a 1-to-1 relationship it and a particular table in your database.
+Traditional Object-Relational Models (ORM) pretty much insist on a single Object class/type definition and that there be a 1-to-1 relationship it and a particular table in your database.
 In support of this, most frameworks provide automatic class/type generation with an incredibly annoying and timeconsuming cascade effect on the rest of the code base.
-In addition, requiring a (single) common class to interact with the database creates considerable impacts across all modules, regardless of what columns/attributes that module might need.
+In addition, requiring a single common class to interact with the database creates considerable impacts across all modules, regardless of what columns/attributes that module might need; not every features need all the details.

 NeXTBase does not have this requirement.
 Rather, it uses the structure and types of the type being used to discern what columns are expected or needed for the given table.
 Missing columns are added using an "ALTER TABLE ..
 ADD COLUMN" as needed.
+There are, of course, important conventions, but strong type safety is easily maintained.

 NOTE: This auto table creation and alteration can be disabled by configuration when you need to lock-down the schema for